-I’ve recently been developing a utility to help validate my blog posts against a set of rules to ensure that I get notified if I accidentally publish an incomplete article.
-At its core, it’s a set of crawlers that scrape technical content, validate it and then throw some metadata about the content into Cosmos DB (I’m using the Graph API in case you were curious).
+I’ve recently been developing a service to help validate my blog posts against a set of rules to ensure that I be notified if I accidentally publish an incomplete article.
+At its foundation, it’s a collection of crawlers that scrape technical text, verify it and then generates metadata about the content for insertion into Cosmos DB.

-It got me wondering if I could make the tool generic enough to be useful to my fellow CDA colleagues, which opened a pandora’s box of possibilities in terms of potential features.
+It made me wonder if I could produce a tool that’s generic enough to be helpful to my fellow Advocate colleagues at Microsoft.
+This question opened a pandora’s box of opportunities and possible features.

-One of the features I’ve been exploring is trying to estimate the popularity of an article based its length, sentiment score and if it contains code snippets.
+One feature I’ve been examining how to estimate the potential popularity of an article based on its length, sentiment score and its code snippets contents.

-As I initially wrote the crawler for just my site, it was pretty easy to determine if the programming language used in a snippet, it was almost always going to C# or possibly Swift.
-I could look at the tags on the post and make an educated decision which yielded accurate results.
-However, this approach is wholly inadequate when looking at the content my colleagues have been producing as its a wild-west of different technology stacks.
+As I originally created the crawler to only work on my personal blog, it was straightforward to detect the programming language used in a snippet; it was virtually always C# or Swift.
+I could peek at the tags on the post and make a choice, which provided valid results.
+However, this technique is altogether inadequate when considering the content of my colleagues, as they have been developing with a myriad of different technology stacks.

-This prompted me to explore how I could utilise the Visual Studio ML.NET model builder preview extension to create a custom model.
-It aims to make machine learning accessible to those who have limited to no experience with the domain, so I’m the perfect guinea pig!
-In order to get started, all you need is some training data.
-In my case, this meant a few evenings manually copy and pasting code snippets into folders.
+This prompted me to examine how I could utilise the Visual Studio ML.NET model builder preview extension to produce a machine learning model to detect programming syntax.
+The Visual Studio extension aims to make machine learning available to those who have limited to no understanding with ML, so I’m the ideal guinea pig!

-Assuming you’ve created a new solution, you’ll want to right-click the solution explorer and click Add > Machine Learning.
+Assuming you’ve created a new solution, you’ll need to right-click the solution explorer and click Add > Machine Learning.

-You’ll then be presented with the ML.NET Model Builder scenario picker.
-Here you can explore the myriad of options available for creating ML models with zero experience!
-In this example, we’re going to use the ‘Text Classification’ scenario.
+Visual Studio will then present the ML.NET Model Builder scenario picker.
+Here you can delve into the countless options for creating ML models!
+In this case, we will use the ‘Text Classification’ scenario.

-For some scenarios, you have the ability to utilise cloud computing, and thus you’re able to select either a local environment or the cloud.
-Here I’m only offered my local environment, but with the minimal amount of learning required, my machine is more than good enough.
+For some scenarios, you can utilise cloud computing, and therefore you’re able to choose either a local environment or the cloud.
+Here I’m only showed a local environment, but with the nominal amount of training needed, my system is more than enough.

-Next up, we need to supply Model Builder with our training data.
-Below you can see the contents of the CSV file, which incredibly basic.
-I’ve created two columns, the syntax type and then an example code snippet.
+Next up, we need to supply Model Builder with the training data.
+Below you can see the contents of the CSV file, which is simple by design.
+I’ve made two columns, the syntax type and then an example code snippet.

-Once we’re on the Add Data step, we add the merged.csv file and select the Language column as the predict.
-Once we’ve done this, we’ll see a preview of the data, and if all looks good, then we’re ready to train.
+Once we’re on the Add Data step, we add the merged.csv file and choose the ‘Language’ column as the predict.
+Once we’ve completed this, we’ll see a preview of the data, and if all looks correct, then we’re ready to start training.

-By default, Model Builder will suggest a ‘Time to train’ value which is inadequate and will only yield errors.
-I’ve found 300 seconds (5 minutes) works perfectly for the amount of training data supplied.
-You might find you can get away with less time if you experiment.
+By default, Model Builder will propose a ‘Time to train’ value which is inadequate and will simply yield a failure.
+I’ve found 300 seconds (5 minutes) is adequate for the volume of training data supplied.
+You might discover you can produce valid results with less time if you experiment.

-Once trained, you’ll instantly see the training results, which contains the accuracy percentage of the model.
-If you’re happy with the accuracy, then you might want to try it out by clicking the Evaluate button.
+Once trained, you’ll immediately see the training results, which include the accuracy percentage of the model.
+If you’re content with the accuracy, then you might wish to test the effectiveness by clicking the ‘Evaluate’ button.

-Passing in a C# snippet, I can see that the model is working well enough for my current needs.
+Passing in a C# snippet, I can see that the model performs sufficiently for my current needs.

-I can then have the Model Builder extension generate the C# projects needed to use the custom ML model in production.
-It’s as simple as clicking ‘Add Projects’.
+I can now have the Model Builder extension generate the C# projects required to run the custom ML model in production.
+It’s as straightforward as clicking the ‘Add Projects’ button.